dqops/dqo/docs/data-sources/csv.md

 ```

 1. Setting the path prefix to the s3://project_bucket_a38cfb3/clients_data allows you to load its children: market_dictionary.csv or the sales folder with all the files directly in it (without subfolders of sales).
-    The path has to  absolute.
+    The path has to be absolute.
 2. To load a single file from the sales folder, the path prefix must be set to the file’s parent folder: s3://project_bucket_a38cfb32/clients_data/sales

 Setting the path prefix to the s3://project_bucket_a38cfb3/clients_data allows you to load its children: market_dictionary.csv or the sales folder with all the files directly in it (without subfolders of sales).
-The path has to  absolute.
+The path has to be absolute.

 To load a single file from the sales folder, the path prefix must be set to the file’s parent folder: s3://project_bucket_a38cfb32/clients_data/sales

 To work on files hosted in AWS S3, it is recommended to create a special user in IAM to be used as a service account.
-The service account must have access to the bucket with permissions to list and read objects.
+The service account must have access to the bucket with permission to list and read objects.

 !!! tip "Service account credentials of the service account can be passed in three ways"